fommil/fpmortals/manuscript/wip.md

 `MonadState`, whereas `StateT[EitherT[...], ...]` can provide both.

-The workaround is to study the implicit derivations on the companion of the transformers that we want to know and to make sure that the outer most transformer provides everything that we need.
-A rule of thumb is that more complex transformers go on the outside.
+The workaround is to study the implicit derivations on the companion of the transformers and to make sure that the outer most transformer provides everything we need.

+A rule of thumb is that more complex transformers go on the outside, with this chapter presenting transformers in increasing order of complex.

 #### Lifting Interpreters